 However, in some cases, MBA candidates are the exception to the rule.
 After getting your MBA, you might have the potential to see your salary rise by a significant amount of money.
 For many, this means they would benefit more from getting a student loan with a low interest rate, versus keeping a Federal student loan.

 See if Credible makes sense to refinance.
 You can shop loans in 2 minutes with no credit check.
-As a bonus to College Investor readers, you'll get $200 when you refinance with Credible.
+As a bonus to College Investor readers, you'll get up to a $1,000 gift card when you refinance with Credible.
 Check out Credible today.

 The bottom line is that getting an MBA can be expensive, but for many, it's worth it.
 The trick is to ensure that you're figuring out how much it's worth - almost like Step 0 of your MBA education.